PhonePe users to get assured cashback on mobile recharges

-New Delhi, Oct 22 (IANS) India's leading digital payments platform PhonePe on Friday announced assured cashback up to Rs 50 on prepaid mobile recharges.
+New Delhi: India's leading digital payments platform PhonePe on Friday announced assured cashback up to Rs 50 on prepaid mobile recharges.

 The company said that users recharging via the PhonePe app will win assured cashback on completion of three prepaid mobile recharges, above Rs 51.